Habibul Ahsan: Biography

 Habibul Ahsan was born in Bangladesh.
 After earning his Bachelor of Medicine, Bachelor of Surgery at the University of Dhaka in 1989, Ahsan completed a master's in medical science at the University of Western Australia in 1992.

 He conducted postdoctoral research in molecular epidemiology at Columbia University from 1993 to 1995.
-In 2018, the University of Chicago appointed Ahsan to the Louis Block Distinguished Service Professorship within the Department of Public Health Sciences.
+He was an associate professor of epidemiology at Columbia University's Mailman School of Public Health before moving to the University of Chicago in 2006.